-Fresno EOC will lead the energy efficiency installations and a portion of the solar PV installations on single-family homes (135 in total).
-Fresno EOC is a locally based nonprofit agency (specifically, a Community Action Agency per the U.S. Economic Opportunity Act of 1964).
+The Fresno EOC is leading the energy efficiency installations and a portion of the solar PV installations on single-family homes (135 in total).
+Fresno EOC is a locally based nonprofit (specifically, a Community Action Agency per the U.S. Economic Opportunity Act of 1964).
 The organization provides programming and services in the areas of youth and adolescent education, housing and shelter, food and nutrition, community health and preventive care, financial literacy, energy conservation, vocational counseling and training, and job placement.

-GRID Alternatives will lead the remaining solar PV installations on single-family homes (60 in total) and multi-family properties (five in total).
+GRID Alternatives is leading the remaining solar PV installations on single-family homes (60 in total) and multi-family properties (five in total).
 GRID Alternatives is a national nonprofit organization that installs solar power systems and provides job training for underserved communities.